Atlas7/would-you-rather/README.md

 Mocha and Chai are used in the TDD (Test Driven Development) proccess - inspired by the awesome [Full-stack Redux Tutorial](http://teropa.info/blog/2015/09/10/full-stack-redux-tutorial.html) by [@Teropa](https://github.com/teropa).

+Also managed to get `mocha-loader` to work nicely with Webpack (so the test is run against the a Webpack bundle, with test results displayed on browser) - inspired by [this AWESOME Stackoverflow forum](http://stackoverflow.com/questions/32385219/mocha-tests-dont-run-with-webpack-and-mocha-loader).

-All tests are stored under the `/test` directory.
+All tests are stored under the `/test` directory. (naming rule: `xxxx.test.js` - see `tests/index.js` for info).

 To run the entire test suite: